 How Hunt Meets the Needs of Affordable Housing Developers in the Suburbs

-When it comes to building affordable housing in the suburbs, Hunt Mortgage Group is a leader in the space.
+When it comes to building affordable housing in the suburbs, Hunt Real Estate Capital is a leader in the space.
 We offer a broad range of financing solutions to affordable multifamily owners and developers.
 Loans range from $3 million to $300 million.
 We have valued relationships with large property management and development firms, as well as with nonprofit housing organizations and public housing authorities.